apache/openwhisk-client-go/README.md

 The Openwhisk Go Client library requires you to [Download and install GoLang](https://golang.org/dl/) onto your local machine.

-> **Note** Go version 1.15 or higher is recommended

-Make sure you select the package that fits your local environment, and [set the GOPATH environment variable](https://github.com/golang/go/wiki/SettingGOPATH).
+Make sure you select the package that fits your local environment, and [set the GOPATH environment variable](https://go.dev/wiki/SettingGOPATH).

 ### Download the source code from GitHub